 Atlanta History Center

 The Atlanta History Center provides a home for the Graham Washington Jackson Papers, as well as for Jackson’s famous accordion, which he played during U.S. president Franklin D. Roosevelt’s funeral procession.
-The center also houses the records of the Georgia Federation of Music Clubs from 1920 to 1949, in addition to numerous other manuscripts and books related to music.
+The center also houses the records of the Georgia Federation of Music Clubs from 1920 to 1949, the Atlanta Music Club Records, and numerous other manuscripts and books related to music.

 Auburn Avenue Research Library